crleslie/recrtools/README.md

 ------------------------------------------------------------------------

-## 🛠 Folder Structure Recommendation
+## 🛠 Using an IDE and Folder Structure

-Using an Integrated Development Environment (IDE) rather than simply using base R will greatly improve your user experience.
-RStudio is popular IDE - it is the one I personally use - and allows you to create and manage RStudio projects.
-A project is a collection of files for an analysis or data task that are organized into a single folder, with a `NAME_OF_PROJECT.Rproj` file.
-When you open a project, RStudio sets the working directory to the root folder of the project and opens the project environment that organizes all your project objects (variables, functions, etc.) during a session.
+Using an Integrated Development Environment (IDE) rather than simply running scripts in base R will greatly improve your workflow and user experience. **RStudio** is a popular IDE — it’s the one I personally use — and it allows you to create and manage RStudio Projects.

+A project is a collection of files for an analysis or data task that are organized into a single folder, with a file named `YourProjectName.Rproj`.
+When you open a project, RStudio automatically sets the working directory to the project’s root folder and opens a dedicated environment that keeps your scripts, data, and objects organized during your session.

-Setting the working directory to the root folder allows you to define the file path for reading and writing data relative to the root, rather than required the full absolute path all the way back to your drive letter.
-This makes it much easier to move your project around, open it from multiple computers, and collaborate with other colleagues if you are working from a shared file server environment.
+Setting the working directory to the root folder means you can define file paths **relative to the project root** (e.g., `"data/filename.csv"`) rather than using a full absolute path (e.g., `"C:/Users/.../filename.csv"`).
+This makes your project more portable — you can move it, open it from different computers, or share it with colleagues without breaking your file paths.

-To organize your project files, I highly recommend adopting a standard folder structure, such as the one below.
-This structure is based on one of my favorite article of all time - for both content and the title: [Good enough practices in scientific computing (Wilson et al., 2017)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510)
+To keep your work organized and reproducible, adopt a consistent folder structure.
+The example below is based on guidance from [Good enough practices for scientific computing (Wilson et al., 2017)](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005510), which provides practical advice for organizing research code and data:

 ```
 TrailCounterProject/
 ├── data/                     # raw ShuttleFiles and input data
-├── results/            # processed outputs
+├── results/                  # processed outputs and intermediate files
 ├── scripts/                  # scripts and functions
-└── docs/               # documentation or reports
+├── docs/                     # documentation or reports
+└── TrailCounterProject.Rproj # RStudio project file
 ```

+This structure separates inputs, processing, and outputs, making it easy to see where each type of file belongs.
+Keeping your raw data in one place (data folder) — and treating it as read-only — helps preserve data integrity.

+A few practical tips:
+- Use **relative paths** (e.g., `"data/filename.csv"`) to keep your project portable.
+- Give scripts and files **clear, consistent names** (e.g., `clean_counts.R`, `summarize_daily_visits.R`).
+- Store both **scripts** and **functions** in the `scripts/` folder — functions can either live in separate helper files or at the top of your main scripts.
+Annotate your scripts.
+Your future self will thank you.
+- Store processed data (e.g., `"hourly_counts.csv"`, `"hourly_counts.RDS"` files) and graphical ouputs (plots) in `results/`
+- Keep notes, figures, or write-ups in the `docs/` folder to keep your analysis and reporting connected.

+With this setup, you can simply open the `.Rproj` file in RStudio to get started — your working directory, environment, and paths will all be configured automatically.

 ------------------------------------------------------------------------